 In the second part of the programme, you will familiarise yourself with the structure and operation of modern electronic automotive systems.
-This covers the structure, actuator and sensor systems, or simulation and software functions of automotive systems.
-In the 4th and 6th semesters, you must take the obligatory lectures on specialist topics and can also choose four compulsory elective modules from a comprehensive catalogue of modules to suit your own particular interests and talents.
+This encompasses structure, actuator and sensor systems, or the simulation and software functions of automotive systems.
+In the 4th and 6th semesters, you take the obligatory lectures on specialist topics and also choose four compulsory elective modules from a comprehensive catalogue of modules to suit your own particular interests and talents.
 These modules cover not only the classical fields of study for automotive engineering but also new mobility and powertrain concepts through to fields of application for artificial intelligence and machine learning.

 Dean of Studies